tekert/goetw/README.md

 )

 func main() {
-    // The NT Kernel Logger is a special session with a fixed name. s, err := etw.NewRealTimeSession(etw.NtKernelLogger)
-    if err != nil {
-        // Fails if another kernel session is already running. panic(err)
-    }
-    defer s.Stop()

     // Enable kernel providers by name.
 The library resolves the required flags.
     // Here, we ask for Process and Thread start/stop events. flags := etw.GetKernelProviderFlags("Process", "Thread")

+    // The NT Kernel Logger is a special session.
+Kernel event groups are enabled
+    // at session creation by passing flags. s := etw.NewKernelRealTimeSession(flags)
+    defer s.Stop()

+    // For kernel sessions, we must explicitly start the session.
+    // This can fail if another kernel session is already running (though this
-    if err := s.EnableKernelProvider(flags, 0); err != nil {
+    // library attempts to stop it first). if err := s.Start(); err != nil {
         panic(err)
     }